Launching a new product comes with plenty of challenges and the way we’re launching products as PMMs is shifting; it’s getting faster.

 But when you get over to the red circle you better make sure you have all the pieces lined up.
 It's not like we didn't have the pieces, but we just didn't have the pieces in a way that the salesforce could easily get to them very quickly, and turn around and deliver that.

 The second area of three is the channel.
 This was how we were selling it.

 The first thing that happens inside an enterprise company is you have lots of channels.
-We had a direct sales force and a high-value sales force and a velocity sales force and a partner sales force.
+We had a direct sales force: A high-value sales force and a velocity sales force and a partner sales force.
 We've got all sorts of ways and methods, resellers to get the product out there.

-Lesson #4: Avoid temptation to do too many too fast
+Lesson #4: Avoid the temptation to do too many too fast

 What we found is that, again, they're talking to different people and different buyers in different places, as you would expect, and immediately, we started getting some feedback.